davitlabadze/davitlabadze-movie-quotes/README.md

 ## About the application

 Movie Quotes is a website where you can browse the website and view a random movie quote.
 Also go to the random movie page and see the famous quote from this movie.
-The website has a multilingual function, these are en and ka.
+The website has a multilingual function, it is English and Georgian.

 ## App looks like
 !['screenshot'](appscreen/screen1.png)